ebzzry/ebzzry.github.io/en/fkd/symbols-marks.md

 Single quotes are used when a speech is embedded within another speech:

-- He muttered to himself, “I thought he said ‘It is not doable’ when we talked yesterday.”
+- They muttered to themself, “I thought they said ‘It is not doable’ when we talked yesterday.”

 The right single quote is also used when denoting possessions, contractions, and abbreviations: